 “Periyar’s Non-Brahmin Political Thought and the Communist Manifesto,” Ulakat Tamil Cemmoḻi Mānādu [World Classical Tamil Conference], Coimbatore, India, 23-27 June 2010.

-“Non-Brahmin Political Thought and the Communist Manifesto: Reception and Projection” (by invitation), at The Einaudi Center for International Studies, Cornell University, 23 November 2009.
+“Non-Brahmin Political Thought and the Communist Manifesto: Reception and Projection” (by invitation), South Asia Program, The Einaudi Center for International Studies, Cornell University, 23 November 2009.

 Discussant, “Workshop on Methodology and Tamil Studies for Post-Graduate Students,” French Institute of Pondicherry, Tamil Nadu, India, 12-13 August 2009.